laplante-sean/autonomous/README.md

 # Installation

 See the releases for an executable download.
-Also available at __TODO__
+Also available at [itch.io](https://fire-bellied-toad.itch.io/autonomous)

 # Future